Cannabis Staffing 101: Hiring Quality Employees

-Most dispensaries start small, with just a handful of employees, but as demand grows, so does the dispensaries need for help.
+Most businesses start small, with just a handful of employees, but as the demand grows, so does the businesses need for help.
 The cannabis industry has its own unique demands on employees.
 Good help is hard to find, as they say.
-Luckily, if you are a dispensary owner or dispensary manager, we have put together a guide on cannabis staffing to help you with the hiring and managing process.
+Luckily, if you are a cannabis business owner, we have put together a guide on staffing to help you with the hiring and managing process.

 Setting Your Company Culture

-Having a clear vision of your dispensary’s growth and its brand identity can act as your compass for the rest of your decision-making down the road and make cannabis staffing easier.
+Having a clear vision of your company’s growth and its brand identity can act as your compass for the rest of your decision-making down the road and make cannabis staffing easier.

 Obviously, happy employees are good employees.
-Focusing on creating a positive and supportive environment can go a long way towards making sure your staff show up on time and in a ready-to-work mood.
+Focusing on creating a positive and supportive environment can go a long way towards making your staff show up on time and are in a ready-to-work mood.

-Below are some steps you can take towards creating a company culture that fosters good vibes and good service.
+Below are a few steps you can take towards creating a company culture that fosters good vibes and good service.